vladandjv/maccess/README.md

 character based UI.
 It is a very simple sample for using maccess.
 It has only one key.

-e_load.c, e_print.c and e_delete.c - command line programs for testing
+e_load.c, e_print.c and e_delete.c - Command line programs for testing
 massive number of records, and also can be used for testing memory leak
 with valgrind or similar tool.

-e_rebuild_sh - the shell script for rebuilding database.
+See the headers of the source files for more detailes.

+e_create.c -Only creates the database files.
+Necessary only for e_test. e_test.c - Shows B+ tree parameters and adds only 5 records.

 Deleting shared memory, made specifically for the testing programs,
 is with e_shmrm.
 It deletes shared memory segments for the testing
 programs.
 Their special codes are defined in defs.h.

+e_rebuild_sh - The shell script for rebuilding the database.

+e_clean_db.sh - The shell script for deleting the database files and shared
+                memory segments.

 A detailed description of the constants and the ways of their calculation can be read in ./docs/maccess_cons_types_vars.txt.
 Detailed description